 #Enjoy the sunset on Mavrospilia beach

-I have been to many islands in Greece, where it is claimed to have the best sunset in Greece and the world, etc.
+I have been to many islands in Greece, where they claim that they have the best sunset in Greece.

 #Visit Goupa and Karra